 For today’s Adventures in Homesteading post we’re talking chicken.
 It sure seems that raising chickens – even in urban settings – is becoming more and more common.
 Now I don’t personally raise chickens, but a few of you that follow me on Facebook do and I’m delighted to share your stories, tips, advice and photos today!

 Here are the questions I posed.
-Erin lives in Maple Valley, WA, Kristina lives in Burien, WA and Jennifer lives in Irving, Texas.
+Erin lives in Maple Valley, WA, Kristina lives in Burien, WA and Jennifer lives in Irving, TX.

 Kristina: A whim probably sums it up best.
 It was my birthday and being totally unprepared and arguably irresponsible we bought 4 pullets (young birds, feathered out and sexed to be 90% hens).

 Erin: We bought our chicks at the local feed store for $3 each.
-We housed them in a free cardboard box with woodchips, and heat lamp in our bathroom for the first few weeks.
+We housed them in a free cardboard box with wood chips and a heat lamp in our bathroom for the first few weeks.
 We also bought a bag of scratch, a waterer and a feeder.
 It was around $75 to set up initially.

 We had chicken wire on the top of the box, and set the lamp on the wire for warmth.

 Kristina: Cost depends if you start with pullets and/or adult birds or if you start with chicks.
 I’ve done both and it is far easier to start with older birds but the babies are so hard to resist!
-For pullets and older who are not dependent on a extra heat source you will need basic coop which can be extremely elaborate to a converted dog house or old rabbit hutch.
-An enclosed run if you don’t plan on letting them free range.
+For pullets and older who are not dependent on a extra heat source you will need a basic coop which can be extremely elaborate to a converted dog house or old rabbit hutch.
+Be sure to include an enclosed run if you don’t plan on letting them free range.
 I’m not sure of space requirements but at least a couple square feet per bird.
 Overcrowding can lead to pecking and injuring each other.
 Costs for this can really vary depending on how “pretty” you want things and what supplies you already have.
-Our first coop was a little bigger than a dog house for the cost of 2 sheets of plywood, we had other scrap wood and some hog wire for fencing a run.
-The coop I have now is shed size, I wanted to be able to stand up in it.
-Almost all of the materials for it came off of craigslist for free… windows, the door, roofing!
+Our first coop was a little bigger than a dog house for the cost of 2 sheets of plywood, and we had other scrap wood and some hog wire for fencing a run.
+The coop I have now is shed size; I wanted to be able to stand up in it.
+Almost all of the materials for it came off Craigslist for free…windows, the door, roofing!

-If you start with the cute little chicks you will need a brooder.
-Basically a box with heat lamp.
+If you start with the cute little chicks you will need a brooder – basically a box with a heat lamp.
 I currently have 3 turkey chicks and 3 chicken chicks in my laundry room.
 By starting with chicks they often bond better with you and then you have time to construct your coop.
-The thing with chicks is…. before they are feathered out and ready to be outside they become escape artists and poo flingers.
+The thing with chicks is, before they are feathered out and ready to be outside they become escape artists and poo flingers.

 Jennifer: Initially, when I thought that four chickens was enough, I bought a fancy-schmancy teak coop from the Internet.
 Assured that this wooden beauty would hold four hens, I plunked down $499 plus shipping, and when the coop arrived, my first reaction was that I had been royally hosed.
 The coop came unassembled (which hadn’t occurred to me).
 It consisted of a small box-shaped enclosure with one nest, and a slightly larger wire thing in which the chickens were supposed to spend their day.
 The yard was about 2′ x 3′, not much bigger than a dog kennel.
 It would have made an ideal rabbit hutch, but as a four chicken domicile, it was close to animal cruelty.
 Then I bought a much larger coop which was a sort of chicken tractor.
 It had four nests, a roomy interior, and best of all, it only cost $225 delivered and fully assembled.
 Now with two coops, we enclosed both of them in a 16′ x 16′ wire pen.

 Erin: We feed them a good quality chicken food, and give them scratch grains during the winter months.
-We also supply them with either oyster shells to give them the calcium for strong shells, or I bake the eggshells from the eggs we use in the oven and add them to the bowl I keep on my counter that all of our scraps, leftovers we don’t eat etc, for the girls.
+We also supply them with either oyster shells to give them the calcium for strong shells, or I bake the eggshells from the eggs we use in the oven and add them to the bowl I keep on my counter with all of our scraps, leftovers we don’t eat, etc., for the girls.
 Mine love watermelon rinds and pasta, but refuse to eat strawberries!

 Erin: Know they will be messy!

-When you purchase chicks, Make sure they are pre-sexed– straight run chickens give you a higher chance of ending up with a rooster, which you and your neighbors DON’T want!
+When you purchase chicks, make sure they are pre-sexed – straight run chickens give you a higher chance of ending up with a rooster, which you and your neighbors DON’T want!
 Pre-sexed chickens give you a 95% chance of getting hens.
-Most places that have sexed chicks will allow you to exchange a rooster for a hen, but it will be a a month or two before you will be able to tell.
+Most places that have sexed chicks will allow you to exchange a rooster for a hen, but it will be a month or two before you will be able to tell.
 You can also sell him on Craigslist for around $15-$20.
-My sister-in-law ended up with a Rooster, and after his first cock-a-doodle-do he was posted on Craigslist and gone by 11 AM that day.
+My sister-in-law ended up with a rooster, and after his first cock-a-doodle-do he was posted on Craigslist and gone by 11 am that day.

 Hold your chicks often!
 We held ours in towels while we watched TV, and handled them a lot.
 In turn, they are friendly and easy to handle/catch in the yard.
 My kids and the neighbors are known to carry them around the yard like baby dolls, putting them in wagons, draping beads around their necks, bringing them into their fort, etc. I have even heard my daughter singing opera to one of them last summer.

 Erin: Egg yolks from a fresh egg are firm, high and bright yellow, even orange sometimes.
 That is normal!
 Eggs from the store can be 1-2 months old by the time you purchase them.
-One thing to note– if you want to hard-boil a fresh egg you need to let it ‘age’ for a couple of weeks, or the shell will be practically impossible to peel!
+One thing to note: if you want to hard-boil a fresh egg, you need to let it “age” for a couple of weeks, or else the shell will be practically impossible to peel!

-Our girls make us smile everyday.
-Seeing a chicken run, or to look out the window and see one perched on my window box looking at me with her head cocked to one side making a bwaaaaaaaah noise, or to see 4 of them standing on the back porch pecking at the window, waiting for a treat, makes them worth their ‘trouble’.
+Our girls make us smile every day.
+Seeing a chicken run, or to look out the window and see one perched on my window box looking at me with her head cocked to one side making a bwaaaaaaaah noise, or to see four of them standing on the back porch pecking at the window, waiting for a treat, makes them worth their “trouble.”